-Linked to fights with Carlos Takam, Alexander Povetkin and Dereck Chisora, Sanchez says Usyk can make a dent at 200 pounds plus.
+In fights with Carlos Takam, Alexander Povetkin, and Dereck Chisora, Sanchez says Usyk can make a dent at 200 pounds plus.

 “I think Oleksandr Usyk will do very well in the heavyweight division.
 He is a very talented fighter,” he pointed out.

 “Usyk’s has great skill.
-I think his elusiveness and hand speed would fare well.
+I think his elusiveness and hand speed would do well.

 “The only thing that could be an issue is the size of the fighters.
 That could come into play late in fights,” added Sanchez.